Northern Việt Nam’s top 10 spring festivals to explore after Tết

 Yên Tử Spring Festival

-The Yên Tử Spring Festival begins on the 10th day of the first lunar month and lasts until the end of the third lunar month.
-Visitors flock to Yên Tử in Quảng Ninh Province to make pilgrimages to Đồng (bronze) Pagoda atop the sacred mountain.
+The Yên Tử Spring Festival begins on the 10th day of the first lunar month and runs until the end of the third lunar month.
+Pilgrims and visitors travel to Yên Tử Mountain in Quảng Ninh Province to make pilgrimages to Đồng (Bronze) Pagoda at the summit of the sacred mountain.

-The festival also features associated events such as the Yên Tử Cherry Blossom and Yellow Apricot Festival, the Hang Son Temple and Pagoda Festival, and the Ba Vàng Pagoda Spring Festival.
+Associated events include the Yên Tử Cherry Blossom and Yellow Apricot Festival, the Hang Son Temple and Pagoda Festival and the Ba Vàng Pagoda Spring Festival.

 Lim Festival

-The Lim Festival is a major cultural event in Tiên Du Commune, Bắc Ninh Province, with its main day held annually on the 13th day of the first lunar month.
-It derived from pagoda fairs and folk singing gatherings.
+The Lim Festival is a major cultural event held in Tiên Du Commune, Bắc Ninh Province, with its main day observed annually on the 13th day of the first lunar month.
+The festival developed from traditional pagoda fairs and folk singing gatherings.

-During the festival, a wide range of traditional folk games are organised, including martial arts performances, wrestling, chess, swing riding, loom weaving, and rice-cooking competitions.
-The highlight of the festival is performances of quan họ (love duet) Bắc Ninh folk songs, included in the Representative List of the Intangible Cultural Heritage of Humanity in 2009.
+A wide range of traditional folk games are organised, including martial arts performances, wrestling, chess, swing riding, loom weaving and rice-cooking competitions.
+The highlight is performances of quan họ (love duet) Bắc Ninh folk songs, recognised by UNESCO on the Representative List of the Intangible Cultural Heritage of Humanity in 2009.

 Trần Temple Seal-Opening Festival

-In addition to the seal-bestowing ceremony held at midnight on the 14th day and early on the 15th day of the first lunar month, the festival features lion and dragon dances, chèo (traditional opera), chầu văn (ceremonial singing), human chess, and wrestling, among others.
+Alongside the seal-bestowing ceremony conducted at midnight on the 14th day and early on the 15th day of the first lunar month, the festival features lion and dragon dances, chèo (traditional opera), chầu văn (ceremonial singing), human chess and wrestling.

-The seal-opening ritual reflects a humane cultural practice in which the king offered sacrifices to heaven, earth, and ancestors to express gratitude.
-It also symbolises the end of the Tết holiday and the return to work.
-In recent years, the number of people attending the festival has increased.
-They come to pray for success and prosperity in the New Year.
+The seal-opening ritual reflects a longstanding cultural practice in which the king offered sacrifices to heaven, earth and ancestors to express gratitude.
+It also symbolises the close of the Tết holiday and the return to work.
+In recent years, attendance has increased as visitors gather to pray for success and prosperity in the new year.

 Bà Chúa Kho Festival

-The Bà Chúa Kho Festival is organised on the 14th day of the first lunar month, but from the start of the year, Bà Chúa Kho Temple in Vũ Ninh Ward, Bắc Ninh Province, draws large crowds of visitors seeking good fortune.
-Many businesspeople come early in the year, hoping for blessings that will bring smooth and successful business ventures.
+The Bà Chúa Kho Festival is held on the 14th day of the first lunar month.
+From the start of the year, Bà Chúa Kho Temple in Vũ Ninh Ward, Bắc Ninh Province, attracts large numbers of visitors seeking good fortune.
+Many businesspeople visit early in the year in the hope of blessings for smooth and successful ventures.

-Through these traditional early-year festivals in northern Việt Nam, residents and visitors can explore distinctive cultural values and participate in festive activities, fostering deeper appreciation of the nation’s rich cultural heritage and identity. — VNA/VNS
+Through these traditional early-year festivals across northern Việt Nam, residents and visitors alike can explore distinctive cultural values while taking part in festive activities that foster a deeper appreciation of the nation’s rich cultural heritage and identity. — VNA/VNS